FBruzzesi/fbruzzesi.github.io/docs/about.md

 I fell in love with mathematics in my early years, I can remember counting and adding numbers at 4 or 5: mathematics and logic reasoning have been a big part of my life ever since.

-After pursuing a M.Sc. in pure mathematics at [ALGANT][algant], I decided not to pursue a PhD, but to move into industry to solve real-world problems through mathematical models and machine learning.
+After pursuing a M.Sc. in pure mathematics at [ALGANT][algant], I decided to not join a PhD programme, which would have been the natural path forward, but to move into industry to solve real-world problems through mathematical models and machine learning.

-This was in the middle of 2018, and data science hype arrived in Italy as well (that's when you should know you are already late to the party 😂).
+This was in the mid-late 2018, and data science hype landed in Italy as well (that's when you should know you are already late to the party 😂).

-That was about the time I started to learn about data science and in late 2018 I started working as a data scientist, and I am still at it today.
+That was about the time I started to learn about the topic and in late 2018 I started working as a data scientist, and I am still at it today.

 ## 💼 Employer(s)